“One stick cannot cook a meal or build a fence?”

 Since the establishment of the Center in 2004, it has accomplished the following:

-- Have accumulated over 2,000 books, academic papers, 200,000 documents, artifacts and audio/video items related to the Hmong people worldwide.
+- Have accumulated over 2,000 books, academic papers, over one million archival documents, artifacts and audio/video items related to the Hmong people worldwide.

-- Organized and hosted six International Conferences on Hmong Studies, which drew more than 180 presenters/scholars and over 3,000 participants from throughout the world.
+- Organized and hosted seven International Conferences on Hmong Studies, which drew more than 200 presenters/scholars and over 3,000 participants from throughout the world.

 - Provided more than ten lectures and eight film discussions relating to Hmong life; attracting combined audience members exceeding over 3,000.

-- Developed and Launched the first Minor in Hmong studies in the world.
+- Developed and Launched the first Minor in Hmong studies in 2006, and graduated over 30 Hmong Studies Minor students thus far.

-- Facilitated the signing of a Memorandum of Understanding (MOU) between Concordia University and Guizhou University for Nationalities and Guizhou University in Guizhou Province, China.
+- Facilitated the signing of a Memorandum of Understanding (MOU) between Concordia University and Guizhou University for Nationalities and Guizhou University in Guizhou Province, as well as Huai Hua University in Hunan, China.

 - Conducted five academic tours to China, Laos, and Thailand for staff, student, faculty and community members since 2006.